Lang Labor

 Lang Labor was a faction of the Australian Labor Party (ALP) consisting of the supporters of Jack Lang, who served two terms as Premier of New South Wales and was the party's state leader from 1923 to 1939.
+It controlled the New South Wales branch of the ALP throughout most of the 1920s and 1930s.
+The faction broke away to form separate parliamentary parties on several occasions and stood competing candidates against the ALP in state and federal elections.